Z Electric Vehicle: Past convictions of founder

 In 1994 a court upheld the conviction of Darus Zehrbach and an associate on charges of bankruptcy fraud dating back to 1989.
-Mr. Zehrbach was accused of rigging an auction of the assets of a bankrupt aircraft manufacturing company, by paying off others to refrain from bidding.
-Mr. Zehrbach was sentenced to imprisonment for 21 months, followed by three years of supervised release.
+Zehrbach was accused of rigging an auction of the assets of a bankrupt aircraft manufacturing company, by paying off others to refrain from bidding.
+Zehrbach was sentenced to imprisonment for 21 months, followed by three years of supervised release.

-In 2004 a court confirmed another conviction of Mr. Zehrbach and an associate of conspiracy to defraud buyers of aircraft kit engines between 1994 and 1996.
+In 2004 a court confirmed another conviction of Zehrbach and an associate of conspiracy to defraud buyers of aircraft kit engines between 1994 and 1996.
 Zehrbach was found to have promised to deliver aircraft engine kits that did not yet exist.
 The court concluded the engines did not exist, he had no intention of delivering them, and simply took the buyers’ money and never repaid it.
 The court affirmed his sentence of 54 months imprisonment, and required restitution of $224,148.10.

 In April 2019 Zehrbach was again sentenced to prison time; this time for lying to a federal agent about his violation of economic sanctions against Iran by exporting scooters there.